enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 Circular Buffer of characters and we write the values `'h'`, `'i'`, and `','`, but don't read anything.
-The state of the buffer will have a `read` pointer at index 0 and a `write` pointer at index 3.
-The `capacity` of the ring always stays 8, but given our current state, the `size` of the buffer is 3.
+The state of the buffer will have a `read` pointer at index 0 and a `write` pointer remains at index 2 until the next write occurs.
+The
+`capacity` of the ring always stays 8, but given our current state, the `size` of the buffer is 3.